gitter-lab/metl-pub/in-silico-opt/README.md

 1. To generate argument files for a new HTCondor run, please go to `htcondor/submit.py` and change the input arguments in function `generate_args`.
 For each variable that is not defined, the default argument shown by the list `defaults` at the top of the file is used.
 The argument corresponds to the variable in the `inputs` list.
 All argument files will be saved according the `save_path`.
 2. Change output directory in `htcondor/submit.sub` to your run name and create those directories on submit node.
 Make an argument file which contains the unique ids for each run which is consistent with the names or the argument files.
 If looking to reproduce paper results this will be a text file with each line containing an integer 1 to 10,000.
-3. Place the name of the arugment file in `<argument.txt file here>`.
+3. Place the name of the argument file in `<argument.txt file here>`.
 ```shell
 # submit.sub
 transfer_input_files = code.tar.gz, args/<your_run_name>/$(uuid).txt, run.sh